sizwemorrismnothoza/iTunesSearch/README.md

 ### Installation and starting the app

 1. Open your terminal and navigate to your project directory
 2. In the project root directory there are two folders namely client and server.
-We are first going to install our server dependencies and start up our server.
+We are going to install our server dependencies and start up our server.
 3. Navigate into the server folder and enter the following command npm i to install server dependencies
 4. Now we are going to run the server, enter the following command npm start
-5. Once the server is running, we are now ready to install the client dependencies and run the client
+5. Once the server is running, Open your browser on http://localhost:3001
-6. Open a new terminal, navigate to the client folder
-7. Enter the following command npm i to install the client dependencies
-8. Type npm start to run the client.
-Now our app is ready to use.
-9. Open your browser on http://localhost:3000

 ## How to use <a name="howTo"></a>